WhoopInc/WhoopDI/README.md

 There are a few simple steps to setup WhoopDI in your project:
 1. Define dependency modules which defined your dependencies.
-2. Register your dependencies with WhoopDI.
+2. Setup WhoopDI with your modules.
 3. Inject your top level dependencies.

 ## Dependency Modules